awslabs/unicornflix/README.md

 aws_session_token=<optional session token for temp credentials>
 region=<region, such as 'us-west-2'>
 ```

-Then when you run amplify init, you will see the option to select the profiles in the ~/.aws/config file.
 </details>

 [Click Here to begin implementing the back end!](./documentation/Backend.md)